OpenDataServices/flatten-tool/docs/flatten.rst

 Sheet Prefix
 ------------

-You can pass a string that will be added at the start of all CSV file names, or all Excel sheet names.
+You can pass a string that will be added at the start of all CSV file names, or all Excel sheet names, using the ``--sheet-prefix`` option.

 .. literalinclude:: ../examples/flatten/sheet-prefix/cmd.txt